Convergence and non-convergence in a nonlocal gradient flow: Introduction

 Our non-convergent examples are all non-generic and highly unstable.
 To emphasize how delicate non-convergence has to be for the cubic nonlinearity, we present the following criterion that is necessary (but far from sufficient) for non-convergence, which shows that non-convergence is far more unlikely to arrange than the codimension-1 necessary condition $\int_\Omega u=0$ from \eqref{c:zeromean} might suggest. \begin{proposition}[Unstable nature of non-convergence] Let $f(u)=u^3-u$, and suppose $u(\cdot,t)$ is a bounded solution of \eqref{eq:ODE_nonlocal} that fails to converge in $L^2$ to a limit as $t\to\infty$.
 Then $\int_\Omega u(x,0)\,d\nu(x) =0$, and moreover, there exists $c$ such that the three sets, consisting of all $x\in\Omega$ where $u(x,0)=c$, where $u(x,0)>c$, and where $u(x,0)<c$ respectively, each have measure exactly equal to $\frac13.$ \end{proposition}

 The plan of this paper is as follows.
 We develop a few basic properties of solutions of \eqref{eq:ODE_nonlocal} in Section~\ref{s:basic}, regarding well-posedness, the relative preservation of order at different values of $x$, and invariant sets for solutions (a kind of maximum principle).
 In Section~\ref{s:finite-d} we re-prove long-time convergence for solutions with finite range, in a simpler way than in \cite{Pego92} using gradient estimates.
 Our construction of non-convergent solutions for piecewise-linear bistable $f$ appears in Section~\ref{s:nonconvergence-PL}.
 Subsection~\ref{ss:gradPL} contains an $L^2$ gradient inequality that is valid in this case (Lemma~\ref{lem:gradE-PL}) which is curiously similar to the one used to prove convergence in the finite-range case with arbitrary nonlinearity (Lemma~\ref{lem:gradE}).
 In Section~\ref{s:cubic} we construct non-convergent examples for cubic $f$, and also complete the proof of Proposition~\ref{prop:unstable_counterex}.

 Finally we discuss in Section \ref{sec:sensitivity} a phenomenon of instability of convergence rates under perturbation around degenerate equilibria.
-For suitable three-valued initial data, parameter perturbations of order $O(\eps)$ leads to slow exponential convergence at rate $O(\eps)$, whereas a rate of order $O(1)$ is observed when $\eps=0$.
+For suitable three-valued initial data, parameter perturbations of order $O(\eps)$ leads to slow exponential convergence at rate $O(\eps)$, whereas a rate of order $O(1)$ is {\purp guaranteed by the gradient inequality in Lemma~\ref{lem:gradE} \nc} when $\eps=0$.